web-deps/odom/docs/collections.md

 Used to specify which storage facility will be used for the caching.
 It has the following values:

-* "app": means the cache is going to be stored in the global variable `$App`.
+- `"app"`: Means the cache is going to be stored in the global variable `$App`.
-* "session": means the cache will be stored in session storage.
+- `"session"`: Means the cache will be stored in session storage.

 #### `createNode`